MarkoBuxar/PV-assignment/README.md

 ## Dev Notes

 Client was somewhat responsive, before I introduced a date picker library during the last stretch of the development.
-Had I had more time, I would have tackled the responsibility before submitting.
+Had I had more time, I would have tackled the responsivity before submitting.
 As for tailwind css, I could not get it working across the whole project, and I did not find debugging a new (to me) css library to be a worthwile use of my time, so it's only used very sparringly.
 I normally just use pure css in my projects, so I'm not very familiar with such technologies yet.